InsultingPros/.github/.github/coding-style.md

         braces, but all of the `return` instructions should be aligned on the same vertical level (equal to the minimal possible multiple of 4).
-        They can also be interspersed with assignment instruction to variables, as long as resulting values of said variables are immediately tested in the next `if` check.
+        They can also be interspersed with assignment instruction to variables, as long as resulting values of said variables are immediately tested in the next `if` check;
+    3. The body of function with the main logic.

 ```unrealscript
 class MyCoolClass